How Robust is Neural Machine Translation to Language Imbalance in Multilingual Tokenizer Training?: Introduction

-Recently, there is an increasing interest in building multilingual neural models that can process multiple languages \cite{devlin2019bert, liu2020multilingual, xue2021mt5}.
+Recently, there is an increasing interest in building multilingual neural models that can process multiple languages \citep{devlin2019bert, liu2020multilingual, xue2021mt5}.
 A challenge that comes with this important task is to balance languages with different amounts of training data to avoid low-resource languages being under-represented, e.g., being excessively tokenized and being less seen by the neural models.
-Existing works usually adopt the \emph{temperature sampling} strategy \cite{devlin2019bert, arivazhagan2019massively, conneau2019cross, xue2021mt5} (see detailed descriptions in Section~\ref{sec:related_multi}).
+Existing works usually adopt the \emph{temperature sampling} strategy \citep{devlin2019bert, arivazhagan2019massively, conneau2019cross, xue2021mt5} (see detailed descriptions in Section~\ref{sec:related_multi}).
 However, very few investigations of how language imbalance affects downstream performance have been conducted.
 Additionally, whenever previous works apply a certain language balancing strategy, they apply it for both \emph{tokenizer training} (balancing the data sizes of different languages in the tokenizer training corpus) and \emph{model training} (balancing the frequencies of sampling training mini-batches from different languages).
 Until now, it is unclear how each of them separately affects the downstream performance.

 In this work, we specifically investigate how robust NMT is to language imbalance in tokenizer training.
 We propose to vary the data ratio among languages in the tokenizer training corpus while keeping other settings (e.g., language sampling for model training, hyperparameters) fixed, and then check how translation results change (Section~\ref{sec:bi-exp}).
 However, finding the best data ratio through performing the downstream task is highly expensive.
-To provide an easy indication of tokenizer quality (or early prediction of downstream performance), we examine two intermediate features (Section~\ref{sec:bi-feature}): \emph{UNK rate} -- the average percentage of UNKs in each sentence, and \emph{closeness to the character level} -- the average sentence length in subwords divided by sentence length in characters.
+To provide an easy indication of tokenizer quality (or early prediction of downstream performance), we examine two intermediate features (Section~\ref{sec:bi-feature}): \emph{UNK rate} -- the average percentage of unknown words (marked with the UNK token) in each sentence, and \emph{closeness to the character level} -- the average sentence length in subwords divided by sentence length in characters.